 - For aversive situations that can’t be changed, practice in small, gradual steps working up to tolerating more of the sensory input.

 - Step Four: Evaluate and adjust.
-Many parents of children with autism find that sensory-seeking behaviors change over time, sometimes rapidly.
+Many parents of sensory seekers find that sensory craving behaviors change over time, sometimes rapidly.
 Just as a goal and intervention are successful, a new response appears, or the behavior shifts to a slightly different form.
 These ongoing changes require parents to continue to observe their child’s behavior and adjust dynamically.

-Finally, while many families find success in treating sensory-seeking behaviors at home, others may need professional support.
-Sensory-seeking behaviors are uniquely complex.
-The assistance of a skilled professional with experience in sensory-related interventions can help provide your child with the best possible outcomes.
+Finally, while many families find success in treating sensory craving behaviors at home, others may need professional support.
+Children seeking sensory input are uniquely complex.
+The assistance of a skilled professional (like an occupational therapist) with experience in sensory-related interventions can help provide your child with sensory processing difficulties have the best possible outcomes.

 More Articles of Interest: